wieslawsoltes/Dock/README.md

 ## Resources
 * [Documentation index](docs/README.md)
 * Sample applications can be found under the [samples](samples/) directory which illustrate each approach in a working project.
+The [`DockChromeSample`](samples/DockChromeSample) project shows how to host document tabs in the title bar with icons.

 * [GitHub source code repository.](https://github.com/wieslawsoltes/Dock)